 Raw prevalence, incidence, and DALYs have been growing steadily over the last 30 years in both males and females (Table S8).
 The male-to-female estimate ratio held stable over time from 1990 to 2019 (both number ratio and age-standardized rate ratio) (Figure 2, Figure S11-12).
 Prevalence, incidence, and DALY figures across GBD regions in 2019 for males and females are separately reported in Table S7.
 Estimates are also reported by sex and age group in Figure 3 and Table S10, showing that the incidence peaked at age 20-24, and DALYs peaked between age 35-39, in both sexes.
 The male-to-female ratio was >1 in younger age strata but then decreased throughout the lifespan.
 The male-to-female ratio of prevalence, incidence and DALYs across GBD regions over time is also reported in Table S11-13.

+Meta-regression exploring the impact of sociodemographic index and age on change in prevalence, incidence, and DALYs estimates from 1990 to 2019Meta-regression analyses showed that countries with lower SDI had larger increase of raw prevalence (beta=-1.93, p<0.001), incidence (beta=-2.57, p<0.001), and DALYs (beta=-2.15, p<0.001) from 1990 to 2019.
+Regarding age-adjusted estimates, we found a significant association between lower SDI and larger incidence (beta=-0.41, p<0.001), but not age-adjusted prevalence, or DALYs.

+Older age groups were associated with larger increases in raw prevalence (beta=0.03, p<0.001), incidence (beta=0.01, p<0.001) and DALYs (beta=0.03, p<0.001), but with negligible and inconsistent changes in age-adjusted prevalence (beta<0.01, p<0.001), incidence (beta>-0.01, p<0.001), and DALYs (beta<0.01, p<0.001).

 Discussion

 To our knowledge, this is the most comprehensive and detailed report on the incidence, prevalence, and burden of schizophrenia in the period 1990-2019 globally and across specific countries, based on data from the GBD 2019.
 Globally, we show that, from 1990-2019, raw prevalence increased by over 65%, incidence by 37.11%, DALYs by over 65%, but age-adjusted prevalence and incidence estimates showed a slight decrease, and burden did not change.
 Across GBD regions, the highest prevalence, incidence, and burden emerged for high-income countries.
 The male-to-female ratio of epidemiology and burden of schizophrenia did not change over the past 30 years.
 The male-to-female ratio progressively decreased from younger to older age groups, indicating earlier age at onset for males and longer life expectancy for females.
+Increases in raw estimates of prevalence, incidence and DALYs from 1990 to 2019 were larger in older age groups.

-The GBD 2019 estimates for schizophrenia represent a substantial advance compared to the previous estimates from the GBD, with the inclusion of new data from 18 locations (in Argentina, Australia, Austria, Brazil, China, Colombia, Cyprus, Finland, United Kingdom, India, Iran, Lebanon, Nigeria, Saudi Arabia, South Korea, Spain, Taiwan, and United States).
+The GBD 2019 estimates for schizophrenia represent a substantial advance compared to the previous estimates from the GBD, with the inclusion of new data from 18 locations which were not included in previous GBD versions (in Argentina, Australia, Austria, Brazil, China, Colombia, Cyprus, Finland, United Kingdom, India, Iran, Lebanon, Nigeria, Saudi Arabia, South Korea, Spain, Taiwan, and United States).